 The fifth product on my list is by Aveeno, another classic line that’s been around for a long time.
 This one is advertised as a positively radiant daily moisturizer with sunscreen.
 It’s got SPF-15, so it’s not super protective, but many moisturizers don’t have any SPF, so this is a nice plus.

 What’s really unique about this product is that it’s made from soy complex – which is something to be aware of if you don’t like soy products.

 It’s an affordable product that you can experiment with.
 It’s also a rich source of protein and lipids, carbohydrates, and vitamins because of the soy complex.
-A lot of skin care products now do use plant and natural botanical ingredients.
+A lot of skin care products now use plant and natural botanical ingredients.

 The moisturizer has got a nice floral scent to it, so if you’re looking for a fragrance-free product, Aveeno will not classify.
-But I do quite like it, and it’s also got very good rating on Amazon.
+But I do quite like it, and it’s also got a very good rating on Amazon.

 The next one is by TruSkin, and this is a company that’s new to me.
 The product I’m showing you is a daily facial moisturizer with Vitamin C and Vitamin B5.
 It’s actually been voted on Amazon the best Vitamin C moisturizer cream for the face.

 Vitamin C has been shown to have all kinds of wonderful anti-aging effects, and that’s important for toning and firming.
 This TruSkin moisturizer is supercharged with 15% of Vitamin C, and it’s also got green tea and jojoba oil.
 So, they use a combination of tea and plant extracts as well, which makes this product really cool.